J-TUREK/J-TUREK/README.md

-Hi, I’m Jamie,

-- A professional web developer and mathematics graduate passionate about creating dynamic, intelligent, user-centric websites and dashboards.
+- I am a professional web developer and mathematics graduate passionate about creating dynamic, intelligent websites and dashboards, with a strong skillset for data analytics and modelling.

-- My preferred development stack is `Django` with `React` which I use in my spare time, and work full-time as a `.NET` developer.
-All of the commits on Github reflect commits made outside of 'working hours'.
+- My preferred web development stack is `Django` with `React`, and work full-time as a `.NET` developer.
+I use `Python`, particularly `Pandas` and `Numpy` for all of my data analytics.

 - I'm heavily interested in **Cryptocurrency** and the **Stock Market** and I'm continually developing my knowledge of financial markets, trading and investing, as well as pursuing the most relevant software skills to aid my investment strategies programmatically.

-- A good deal of my time is spent analysing market data for the

 - My main project 'SparkTraders', (in a private repository) is a fully bootstrapped cryptocurrency tracking and monitoring website / dashboard, pictured below. sparktraders.crypto (coming 2022)
+This project has two large components- the web interface, and the underlying algorithms

 - 📫 Feel free to reach out on [LinkedIn](https://www.linkedin.com/in/jamie-turek-95b338106/)